aVolpe/aVolpe.github.io/_posts/2025-01-31-tester-pattern-react.md

 In this form, we have two inputs:

 * name: the first name, required, max length 10
-* lastname: the last name, not required, max length 20
+* last name: the last name, not required, max length 20

 ```tsx
 type Inputs = {